kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_ipython.md

 <iframe width="560" height="315" style="max-width: 100%" src="https://www.youtube.com/embed/dRnCovp1GRQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Why use a Notebook?
-There are reasons why you may want to use a Notebook, although in general, the principles behind Kedro would discourage their use because they have some [drawbacks when used to create production or reproducible code](https://towardsdatascience.com/5-reasons-why-you-should-switch-from-jupyter-notebook-to-scripts-cb3535ba9c95).
-However, there are occasions when you'd want to put some code into a Notebook, for example:

-* To conduct exploratory data analysis
-* For experimentation as you create new Python functions (that could become Kedro nodes)
-* As a tool for reporting and presentations

 ## Kedro IPython extension

 The recommended way to interact with Kedro in IPython and Jupyter is through the Kedro [IPython extension](https://ipython.readthedocs.io/en/stable/config/extensions/index.html), `kedro.ipython`.
 An [IPython extension](https://ipython.readthedocs.io/en/stable/config/extensions/) is an importable Python module that has a couple of special functions to load and unload it.